We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Ability to maintain confidentiality in handling all matters within the college.

-Work collaboratively with other Advancement team members to create an annual calendar of special events that maximizes potential impact and benefits of critical areas of donor stewardship and recognition as well as community and alumni relations.
+Work collaboratively with other Advancement team members to create an annual calendar of special events that maximizes potential impact and benefits of critical areas of donor stewardship and recognition as well as community and alumni/parent relations.

 Create and manage mailing lists and attendee lists with the help of the Director of Advancement Services.